story105/CompilerConstructionPLEASEWORK/README.md

 - Change directory to `Compiler` and run `./setup.sh` and `stack test`.
 You should see that no tests are passed.

-*Remark:* It turned out the current version is compatible with `node` version 10 but not with `node` version 14.
-You can either install `node` version 10 or you can use the docker file kindly provided by Jonathan Burns and run

-    docker build . -t compiler
+*Remark:* (We fixed the problem described in this remark, but I leave it in as docker may still be useful for similar incompatibility problems that may arise in the future.)
+Our first version was compatible with `node` version 10 but not with `node` version 14.
+Jonathan Burns located and fixed this problem by  providing a dockerfile that you can run by `docker build . -t compiler`.

-The first time you run it may take some time, but after that the overhead should not be too bad.

 - The simplest test program is `test/good/return_42.cc`, displayed below.